An unofficial site about DeArmond Tremolo Control and Trem-Trol units.

 Dan Formosa < email

-Prices: January 29, 2012 – How to find a DeArmond tremolo unit, and current prices, are popular questions.
+Prices: How to find a DeArmond tremolo unit, and current prices, are popular questions.
 DeArmond tremolo units come up for sale with some frequency.
 You may be able to find one in good condition for anywhere between $200 (a good low price) and $400 (high but still reasonable price), depending on condition.
 The gray plastic 60B units can be found in the lower range, and use the same tremolo mechanism.
-If the unit has been recently restored (a process that can take two hours or so, assuming you’ve had some practice), prices may be higher.
-Ebay frenzy can drive prices much, much higher – $600. or more.
-If you’re really lucky (like my pal Craig) and you like yard sales you can possibly find a 601 model in absolutely mint condition for $2.00!
+If the unit has been recently restored (a process that can take two hours or more, assuming you’ve had some practice), prices may be higher.
+Ebay frenzy can drive prices much, much higher – $600. and higher more.
+If you’re vey lucky (like my pal Craig) and you like yard sales you can possibly find a 601 model in absolutely mint condition for $2.00!